awsdocs/aws-codebuild-user-guide/doc_source/change-project-console.md

    Select **Report build statuses to source provider when your builds start and finish ** if you want the status of your build's start and completion reported to your source provider\.

+   To be able to report the build status to the source provider, the user associated with the source provider must have write access to the repo\.
+If the user does not have write access, the build status cannot be updated\.
+For more information, see [Source provider access](access-tokens.md)\.

 **Note**
 The status of a build triggered by a webhook is always reported to your source provider\.